Nikolay-Lysenko/sinethesizer/README.md

 ## Overview

-It is a digital synthesizer that has no GUI and is controlled through text files instead.
-Thus, some things might be done much faster and some things might be completely automated.
+It is a digital synthesizer that is based on some design principles:
+* Control via text files facilitates automation and so GUI is absent.
+* Although low-level and OS-specific dependencies improve performance, they reduce reliability, portability, and transparency, so they are avoided here.
+This standalone synth depends only on Python and some its packages.
+* Since performance is not a merit of this synth, it is better to trade off speedups for sound quality.
+In particular, wavetables are not used at all and full waves are generated.
+Also, noise is generated from scratch every time it is needed.

 The list of implemented and planned features is as follows:
 - [x] Balance between freedom for user and simplicity of input formats